ramrom/rams_dot_files/cheatsheets/google_cheatsheet.md

     - url is like "\\192.168.1.111\somefolder"

 ## CHROMECAST/GOOGLE-TV
+- cast or Google Cast (https://en.wikipedia.org/wiki/Google_Cast) is a google propietary protocol created in 2013
 - install screensaver app and set it to use ambient mode
     - https://www.reddit.com/r/AndroidTV/comments/k79y4j/google_tv_w_chromecast_ambient_mode/